mitshell/CryptoMobile/README.md

 For generic info on building C extensions on Windows, see the [Python wiki](https://wiki.python.org/moin/WindowsCompilers).
-When building on a Windows system using the MSVC compiler, the .c files will be automatically renamed to .cc by the install script in order to get it compiled correctly by the MSVC compiler.
+When building on a Windows system using the MSVC compiler, the .c files will be automatically renamed to .cc by the install script in order to get them compiled correctly by the MSVC compiler.

 ### Installing the ctypes version instead of the CPython wrappers
 There is still the possibility to install manually the historical version of tle library which uses Python-only _ctypes_ source files.
-A *CM_ctypes.py* is available in the _ctypes directory for this purpose.
+A *CM_ctypes.py* is available in the \_ctypes directory for this purpose.

-TODO

 ## Usage
 Most of the classes and methods have docstrings.
 Just read them to get information on how to use and call them.

 Warning: most of the C reference implementations are using global or static variables, which are making them not thread-safe.
 Using them through Python is however OK thanks to the GIL, but beware in case you want to use them directly from C.